Features¶

 Key differences between uv and pip-tools output:

+UV is significantly faster at dependency resolution.
 Particularly noticeable in large projects with complex dependency trees.

 UV’s resolver is more aggressive at finding newer versions.